RoboChum/release/README.md

 # Known issues
 In general, the app is bug free (please submit any issues via [robochum@outlook.com](mailto:robochum@outlook.com) or through [GitHub Issues](https://github.com/RoboChum/release/issues)).
 However:
+* The app boot time is quite slow, which isn't really fixable.
+This is because everything is packaged up into the executable and needs to be unpacked whenever the app runs.
+This is to get around a user having to install a bunch of Python dependencies just to run an app since Python isn't very good at creating isolated executables
 * Alpha currently uses a self-signed cert.
 In addition the app is packaged into an executable which scares virus checkers.
 This combination of self-signed cert + compressed executable means your virus checker _may_ block the executable from running.
 Currently you'll have to trust me that the app is safe while waiting for a proper code signing certificate
 * **Searcher** character does not support `.pdf` files.
 Adding support for this bloats the app size massively, so not included for now